GSA/digitalgov.gov/content/posts/2014-09-17-save-the-date-techstate-mobile-diplomacy-event.md

   - United States Department of Defense
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-386-Tech-at-State-Mobile-Diplomacy-graphic.jpg" alt="Tech at State, Mobile Diplomacy" %}
-[Sign up now](http://www.eventbrite.com/e/techstate-mobile-diplomacy-registration-13125892899?aff=gsa) to join fellow MobileGov Community of Practice members for [Tech@State&#8217;s Mobile Diplomacy](http://tech.state.gov/profiles/blogs/tech-state-mobile-diplomacy-agenda) conference on Friday, October 3, 2014!
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-386-Tech-at-State-Mobile-Diplomacy-graphic.jpg" alt="Tech at State, Mobile Diplomacy" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-927-Tech-at-State-Mobile-Diplomacy-graphic.jpg)[Sign up now](http://www.eventbrite.com/e/techstate-mobile-diplomacy-registration-13125892899?aff=gsa) to join fellow MobileGov Community of Practice members for [Tech@State&#8217;s Mobile Diplomacy](http://tech.state.gov/profiles/blogs/tech-state-mobile-diplomacy-agenda) conference on Friday, October 3, 2014!

 Your attendance will let you participate in a variety of panels, ignite and breakout sessions about mobile development relevant to all digital government innovators.
 Members of the [Mobile Gov Community of Practice](https://www.WHATEVER/communities/mobile/ "Mobile") from the U.S. Census Bureau, Department of Labor, Department of Defense and other agencies will be presenting on panels like &#8220;Mobile First: Design & User Experience&#8221; and &#8220;Best Practices in the U.S. Government Apps.&#8221;